kukingbo/Yi-Speech/README.md

-A dataset of the Yi language, which contains 200 phrases and phrases in the southern Yunnan Yi language.
+A dataset of the Yi language, which contains 4600 phrases and phrases in the southern Yunnan Yi language and 1700 sentences of Yi language.
 The data comes from the Dictionary of Ancient Yi Characters in Southern Yunnan.
 For more information, please refer to:http://www.yixueyanjiu.com/nisufont/indexhome.jsp